ma496/EasyForNet/README.md

   - `delete-expired-auth-tokens` – A recurring job that runs once per day to remove expired authentication tokens.
 The schedule can be customized.
   - `delete-expired-tokens` – A recurring job that runs once per day to remove expired tokens used for the "Forgot Password" functionality.
 The schedule can be customized.

-## Premium Features
+## Custom Development

-For access to more advanced features, you can connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-ali-a5481b1b8/)
+For custom development, you can connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-ali-a5481b1b8/)

-- **Multi-Tenant Architecture** - Support for multiple tenants/organizations
-- **Error Logging & Monitoring** - Comprehensive error tracking and monitoring
-- **User Activity Tracking** - Detailed audit logs of user actions and changes
-- **Tenant Localization Support** - You can do localization for each tenant through the UI
-- **Tenant Settings Management** - You can manage settings for each tenant through the UI
-- **Docker Support** - You can deploy the application using Docker
-- **CI/CD Pipeline** - Build and deploy the application using GitHub Actions

 ## Star the Project

 If you find this project helpful and appreciate the effort put into creating a robust backend template and tool for creating fast endpoints, please consider giving it a star on GitHub.
 Your support helps make the project more visible to others who might benefit from it.

-⭐ Star this repository to show your support! ⭐
+⭐ Star this [repository](https://github.com/ma496/EasyForNet) to show your support! ⭐

 Your stars motivate me to:

 - Add more features and improvements
 - Maintain documentation
 - Provide better support